agrc/roadkill-mobile/README.md

      - Service account keys for Cloud Run deployment (this account is in the terraform configs for this project and the encoded key is output as `service_account.txt`)
    - `EXPO_USERNAME` / `EXPO_PASSWORD`

-### Steps for Creating a New Release Channel
+### Steps for Creating a Expo New Release Channel

 1. Update both "Production" and "Staging" env contexts in `.github/workflows/front.yml`.

-### Steps for Deploying a New Native App Build
+### Steps for Deploying a New Native Mobile App Build

 1. TODO

-### Over-the-air Updates
+### Over-the-air Mobile App Updates

-These are done automatically for the production and staging release channels via [GitHub actions](.github/workflows/front.yml).
+These are done automatically for the production and staging release channels via [GitHub actions](.github/workflows/front.yml) when tags are cut for the `main` and `staging` channels respectively.